A A A

 Meet our Governors

-Mark sits on the Finance and Staffing Committee and the Behaviour, Welfare, Health & Safety and Premises committee where he has voting rights.
-Mark is the link governor for Development.
+Sukhwinder sits on the Finance and Risk committee and the HR and Premises committee where he has voting rights.
+He is the link governor for PSHE and Preparation for Adulthood.

-Jenny Tuck – Jenny was appointed as a co-opted governor in December 2017 having previously been an associate governor at Addington for a year.
-Jenny’s current term of office will run until 15th September 2024.
+Jenny Tuck – Vice Chair of Governors.
+Jenny was appointed as a co-opted governor in December 2017 having previously been an associate governor at Addington for a year.
+Jenny’s current term of office will run until 17th September 2028.

-Jenny sits on the Teaching, Learning and Assessment committee and the Behaviour, Welfare, Health & Safety and Premises committee where she has voting rights.
-Jenny is the link governor for Access & Inclusion as well as Safeguarding, LAC and Pupil Premium.
+Jenny chairs the Quality of Education committee and sits on the HR and Premises committee where she has voting rights.
+Jenny is the link governor for Access & Inclusion as well as Safeguarding, LAC, Early Years and Pupil Premium.

 Jenny has a keen interest in special educational needs and worked in this field for most of her professional career.
 For the last twelve years she worked as an adviser in two Local Authorities, Surrey and Reading, working with mainstream and special schools providing support and challenge in order to ensure that the best possible provision for all children, but particularly those with SEND was made.
 Jenny is passionate about improving life chances for children and young people and although now retired, continues to work towards this goal.